dwiwad/hockey_site/README.md

 - [ ] TDI
 	- [ ] Start scoping the deep dive
 	- [ ] Stand up an empty post for it
+- [ ] Season shape
+	- [ ] Add Card under detailed Dashboards header
+	- [ ] Add new Page for "Shape of the Season"
+	- [ ] Add depth plotly to that page
+		- [ ] Update plotly hover state
+		- [ ] Set plotly to auto scale
+- [ ] Try card header and button centered with text aligned left
+- [ ] Get all the old team logos

 ### Sept.
 6, 2025 - Keep on keepin on
 - [X] Write the demographics deep dive notebook file